 Titled A. D. Coleman: A Bibliography of His Writings on Photography, Art, and Related Subjects from 1968 to 1995, this compilation makes available the basic bibliographic information (title, publication, volume, issue, page numbers, etc.) on over 1350 essays, books, monograph and catalogue introductions, and other publications of mine during that 27-year period.
 It also includes letters to the editor of the periodicals covered that pertain to my writings therein, and published interviews with me during those years.
 Each of the 1453 entries comes accompanied by a brief synopsis of the essay’s content.
 The entire bibliography is extensively indexed, making information retrieval relatively simple.

 The CCP and I decided to make this research tool available in two primary forms.
-The first is a reasonably priced, traditional printed version, the third such volume in the Center’s line of published bibliographies.
-You can order hardbound or paperback copies from the Center.
+The first was a reasonably priced, traditional printed version, the third such volume in the Center’s line of published bibliographies.
+This has since officially gone out of print.

 When I post the eventual bibliography update, I’ll include a handy form that anyone can use to submit an entry.
 Any substantial help in retrieving this information will earn its suppliers a mention in the credits for that update.
 But even the provision of information on a single reference helps.
 My thanks in advance to any and all who contribute to that project.